SAP-docs/btp-integration-suite/docs/ci/Development/define-general-splitter-a6c1916.md

     >
     > -   Processing of the 10 elements that are currently in processing continues until processing is finished.
     >
-    >     However, these 10 messages are used in the *Gather* step.
+    >     However, these 10 messages are not used in the *Gather* step.
     >
     > -   The remaining 80 messages are ignored.